sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 ## Appendix

-### Packet transforms
+### Packet processing

-Packet transformation plays a crucial role when moving a packet from a source to a destination.
+Packet processing is based on a set of tables stored in the dataplane (DPU) and configured based on information sent by the control plane (SDN controller).
+The transformation plays a crucial role when moving a packet from a source to a destination.
 Let's define a few terms.

 - **Flow**.
 It describes a specific *conversation* between two hosts (SRC/DST